Best Office Chair

 Best Overall Office Chair

-Earning the top marks out of all the chairs we have tested to date, the Steelcase Leap easily nabbed the title of Best Overall Office Chair for its unmatched performance.
-The Steelcase Leap was rated as the most comfortable chair by the majority of our judges, especially when it came to back support, and all of our judges agreed they would be more than happy to sit in this chair for an entire workday.
-It has an impressive set of adjustable features to perfectly match your body and held up very well to our testing process, with no noticeable damage after months of use.
-It is also one of the easiest chairs to assemble.
+The Steelcase Leap earns top marks out of all the chairs we have tested to date and easily nabs the title of best overall office chair for its unmatched performance.
+This chair was rated as the most comfortable chair by the majority of our judges, especially when it came to back support.
+All of our judges agreed they would be more than happy to sit in this chair for an entire workday.
+We found its adjustable features to be very impressive and make it easy to customize this chair to match your body.
+During our testing process, it held up very well with no noticeable damage after months of use.
+We also found it to be one of the easiest chairs to assemble.

 All this performance, however, comes at a price.
-The fully-adjustable option of the Steelcase Leap is a pricey purchase and additional features can drive the price up more.
-You can cut costs a little bit by forgoing the swivel and depth adjustments on the armrests or even going armless, but we wouldn't recommend doing that if you are going to be sitting in the Steelcase Leap for most of every workday.
-Unfortunately, the Steelcase Leap will represent a significant investment for most people but we think it is the best chair you can get.
-With its solid construction, your investment should last you for many years to come.
+The fully-adjustable option of the Steelcase Leap is a pricey purchase, and additional features can drive the price up more.
+You can cut costs a little by passing on the swivel and depth adjustments on the armrests (or even going armless), but we wouldn't recommend doing that if you will be sitting in it for most of every workday.
+While the Steelcase Leap will represent a significant investment for most people, but we think it is the best chair you can get.
+With its solid construction, we suspect your investment will last you for many years to come.